 What is a secured car loan?

 A secured car loan is a personal loan that is guaranteed against the value of an asset, usually the car itself.
 This means that something valuable will act as ‘security’ against your loan in case you can’t pay it off, in which case the lender may seize the asset to cover their losses.
-This type of loan reduces the financial risk to the lender, so secured loans typically charge lower interest rates than unsecured loans.

 Find and compare secured car loans